JarkkoPar/Utility_AI/README.md

 None.

--- `DEV` This section contains information about a feature under development --

 ### Specialized Sensors

 There are also a number of specialized sensors that make it more convinient to use the sensors with certain common input types.
 They automatically convert the specialized input value to a sensor value in the 0..1 range.